U.S. flag

 Residents

-Sign up to be a Storm Steward!
+Sign up to be a Storm Steward

 Cambridge’s Storm Stewards Program is a way for residents to get involved to protect the health of our local rivers and reduce street flooding.
-Residents and business owners are encouraged to participate by claiming (and naming!) a storm drain in their neighborhood and keeping the drain clear of debris, particularly ahead of rain events.
+Residents are encouraged to participate by claiming (and naming!) a storm drain in their neighborhood and keeping the drain clear of debris, particularly ahead of rain events.

 With 5,800 City owned storm drains in Cambridge, the task of maintaining them is substantial.
 City crews work diligently to clear storm drains before and after storms, but this task can be completed more quickly with community assistance.
 Volunteers can significantly expedite the process, aiding in both pre- and post-storm checks to keep drains functioning optimally.